tru-ID/sim-card-auth-ios/Tutorial README.md

     }
 }
 ```
-You will use these methods later in the `next(_ sender: Any)`  that will be triggered by the user tapping the `Next` button.
+You will use these methods later in the `next(_ sender: Any)` that is triggered by the user tapping the `Next` button.

 ### Add **tru.Id** iOS SDK

-It is time to focus on the code that will run the SubcriberCheck workflow.
+It is time to focus on the code that runs the SubcriberCheck workflow.
 Let's start by adding the **tru.Id** [iOS SDK](https://github.com/tru-ID/tru-sdk-ios) first.
 This SDK ensures that certain network calls are done on Celluar network type, which is needed to run SubcriberCheck workflow.

 #### Using Swift Package Manager
 Xcode integrates well with Github, and you can add Swift Packages very easily.
 In your Xcode, go to File -> Swift Packages -> Add Package Dependency...

 Type `https://github.com/tru-ID/tru-sdk-ios.git`, and tap Next.

 Xcode should be able to find the package.
 Check the correct package version is selected.
-Now that the SDK is added, you will import it when you are implementing the workflow.
+Now that the SDK is added, you can import it when you are implementing the workflow.

 #### Using CocoaPods

-While we recommend using Swift Package Manager, **tru.Id** iOS SDK also supports adding your dependencies via CocoaPods.
+While we recommend using Swift Package Manager, **tru.ID** iOS SDK also supports adding your dependencies via CocoaPods.
 If you are familiar with CocoaPods and prefer using it, all you need to do is to create a Podfile and add the **tru.ID** pod the following way:

 ```
 target 'MyApp' do